Copenhagen-Alliance/versification-specification/versification-mappings/README.md

 1. `json-schema` - A JSON Schema that defines the format.
 2. `standard-mappings` - A base versification file (`org.json`) and sample versification files that describe the versification of some well-known Scriptures.
 3. `sample-custom-mappings` - Examples of custom mappings, illustrating how the format can be used.
+4. `VersificationMappings.ipynb` - A Jupyter Notebook showing how to use these mappings for common operations.
+This is currently the best documentation we have.